DevellSoftware/di/README.md

 ## Current state

-For now there is a requirement to add `@Injectable()` decorator to the class that we want to have autowired.
+For now, there is a requirement to add a `@Injectable()` decorator to the class that we want to have autowired.

 This is a very early version and a lot will be added.

+I'm planning to incorporate the Typescript Compiler API.

+## Change log

+#### 0.0.1
+- Base container setup\n
+- Autowiring
+- Support for classes, functions, and objects
+###### Plans for 0.0.2
+- Remove the need for an injectable decorator
+- Use Typescript API for achieving more flexibility
+- Finish tags (fix the decorated data clearance)

+## What if I want to join?

-Contributions are very welcome
+Contributions are very welcome, it would be an honor for me.